List of Power Rangers Dino Fury characters: Santaura

 Santaura is a Rafkonian, Tarrick's wife, and Amelia Jones' mother who came to Earth with him for a scavenging mission 20 years prior to the series, only to be captured and experimented on by scientists from Area 62 and end up comatose following an unspecified accident.
 By the present, Tarrick eventually succeeds in reviving Santaura, only to find that she has plans of her own.
-Upon discovering how he revived her, she takes a Sporix from his machine and uses it to transform into the monstrous Void Queen in order to seek revenge on humanity for harming her and seemingly taking her daughter from her.
+Upon discovering how he revived her, she takes a Sporix from his machine and uses it to transform into the monstrous Void Queen to seek revenge on humanity for harming her and seemingly taking her daughter from her.
 She would soon go on to usurp command of his forces and brainwash him into Void King so that he can serve her.
 After collecting the remaining Sporix and obtaining those of the Rangers', she uses them to create a Sporix cocoon, from which she intends to hatch the Nemesis Beast.
 However, a freed Tarrick teleports the cocoon to a desert, where Zayto sacrifices all of the Rangers' Zords to weaken the Nemesis Beast.
 Santaura tries to destroy the remaining Rangers and Tarrick, but Amelia convinces her to stand down, destroy the Nemesis Beast, and revert to her original form.
 Six months later, Santaura, Tarrick, and Amelia live peacefully as a family, with another daughter on the way.

 Santaura is portrayed by Siobhan Marshall.

 Slyther

 Slyther is a robotic bishop/ringmaster-themed illusionist who was created by Mucus and empowered with a Sporix by Tarrick to aid in their cause, though he later loses his Sporix to Boomtower.
 While aiding in Santaura's plot to destroy Pine Ridge via a Sporix cocoon, Slyther tries to attack Amelia for infiltrating Area 62, but is driven off by her and the other Rangers.
 Six months later, he and Mucus have taken on human forms and began running a circus together.
+The pair would later help the Cosmic Fury Rangers in their fight against Lord Zedd.

 Slyther is voiced by Campbell Cooley, who also portrays his "Mr. Wiz" disguise, while Sara Wiseman portrays his "Arla" disguise.